 The resource includes a set of finger counting cards.
 Kids can select the correct card and place it on the finger counting space on the mat.
 Encourage them to also hold up and count the same amount of fingers on their hands.

 There is a ten frame on the bottom of the number mat (11-20 have 2 ten frames).
-Kids can place the correct printable ten frame card in this section, or you can provide counters for them to use.
-Younger kids may find it helpful to use the ten frame card as a guide while they fill there frame.
+Kids can place the correct printable ten-frame card in this section, or you can provide counters for them to use.
+Younger kids may find it helpful to use the ten-frame card as a guide while they fill their frames.

 Add a pair of tongs….and you have a fun math and fine motor activity.